 - Ensures that the latest up-to-date versions are always used

 - Cuts down on manual search and preparation tasks

 In this article, we’ll dive deep into cloud digital asset management—including the pros and cons of using one—and how a PIM system like Sales Layer can be the best alternative for DAM software.

-A Digital Asset Management system allows you to organise a centralised library of digital files that can be accessed by everyone involved in a company: employees, customers, distributors, suppliers, and many more.
+A Digital Asset Management system allows you to organize a centralized library of digital files that can be accessed by everyone involved in a company and their partners—employees, customers, distributors, suppliers, and many more.

 - Keyword searches